muonlineph/webgl-jsonloader/README.md

 ## Installation

-1. Clone this repository.
+1. Clone this repository.<br>
 `https://github.com/muonlineph/webgl-jsonloader.git`

-2. Install dependencies.
-`npm install`
+2. Pull the local web server image (this requires Docker installed).<br>
+`docker pull weaponsforge/livereload-basic:latest`

 3. Run the local web server.
-`npm run start`
+Navigate to the project root directory using a terminal, then run the local web server.<br>
+`docker run -it --rm -p 3000:3000 -v %cd%\public:/opt/app/public -e IS_DOCKER=true -e USE_POLLING=true weaponsforge/livereload-basic:latest`

-4. Load the webgl json loader from
+4. Load the webgl json loader from<br>
 `http://localhost:3000`

-5. Load the basic-usage object loader demo from
+5. Load the basic-usage object loader demo from<br>
 `http://localhost:3000/simple.html`

+6. Edit the existing static files from the **./public** directory and wait for live reload.
+Your updates will reflect on the web browser.

 ## Usage